dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 ### 13.5.3. dafny exit codes {#sec-exit-codes}

-The basic dafny tool (resolve, verify, translate, build, run) terminates with these exit codes.
+The basic resolve, verify, translate, build, run and commands of dafny terminate with these exit codes.

 * 0 -- success
 * 1 -- invalid command-line arguments